fasrc/mdoc/content/guides/running-jobs.md

     <figcaption>module-query for hdf5/1.8.12.</figcaption>
 </figure>

+For more details about the Helmod module system, check out the [Software on Odyssey]({filename}/software-on-odyssey.html) page, or the [Helmod tagged articles]({filename}/tag/Helmod.html)

 ## Summary of Slurm commands

-The table below shows a summary of Slurm commands, along with LSF equivalents and an example.
+The table below shows a summary of Slurm commands.
 These commands are described in more detail below along with links to the Slurm doc site.

 <table>
 	<tbody>